-ABX464 is a first-in-class, novel, small molecule inhibiting HIV replication through an entirely new mechanism.
+ABX464 is a first-in-class, novel, small molecule inhibiting HIV replication through an entirely new mechanism of action.
 For the first time in the treatment of HIV, this molecule could reduce or eliminate the viral reservoirs, and thus potentially deliver a long lasting reduction in the viral load of HIV-patients.
 In collaboration with the team of Professor Jamal Tazi at the CNRS in Montpellier, France, and the Institute Curie, Orsay, France, ABIVAX designed ABX464 with the goal of targeting the viral reservoirs of immune cells with integrated genetic material from the HI-virus.
 These reservoirs are not affected by current antiretroviral therapies, and lead to viral load rebound once treatment is stopped.

 ABX464 inhibits the biogenesis of viral RNA required for the replication of the HIV virus, a mechanism of action never explored before.

-This unique mode of action and preclinical data to-date suggest that ABX464 could:
+This unique mode of action and the preclinical data to-date suggest that ABX464 has the potential to:

 - induce long term control of the viral load,

-- Not induce HIV mutants that are resistant to treatment,
+- prevent the emergence of HIV mutants that are resistant to treatment,

 - be less frequently administered over a shorter period than standard treatments,

 - reduce healthcare costs and offer broader access to treatment.